TEL: 616.808.2695 | FAX: 616.808.2697

 D-SIP Peptide

 D-SIP or Delta Sleep Inducing Peptide is a nonapeptide that is recognized for its effects on promoting sleep.
-D-SIP regulates sleep patterns by shortening the tie to fall asleep and extends the duration and quality of sleep.
+D-SIP regulates sleep patterns by shortening the time to fall asleep and extends the duration and quality of sleep.
 D-SIP also has positive physiological benefits on the entire body with effects on the endocrine system, cardiovascular system, and neurotransmitter function.

 How Does D-SIP Improve Sleep